An Optimal Transport Formulation of Bayes' Law for Nonlinear Filtering Algorithms: Concluding remarks

 \section{Concluding remarks}

-The paper presents a variational characterization of the Bayes's law using optimal transportation theory.
-The variational formulation is used to derive the FPF algorithm without explicitly using the nonlinear filtering equations, the optimal transport EnKF algorithm for the discrete-time filtering problem, and propose novel generalizations of the EnKF algorithm to non-Gaussian setting.
+The paper presents a variational characterization of the Bayes's law using tools from optimal transportation theory.
+The variational formulation is used to derive the optimal transport EnKF algorithm, and propose novel generalizations of the EnKF algorithm to the non-Gaussian setting, utilizing ICNN and stochastic optimization algorithms.
 The paper presents preliminary numerical result that serve as proof of concept, while extensive numerical studies and comparison with other nonlinear filtering algorithms are subject of ongoing work.